TrellixVulnTeam/swahilipython_SCMU/Doc/library/abc.rst

        It is now possible to use :class:`classmethod` with :func:`abstractmethod`, making this decorator redundant.

-   A subclass of the built-in :func:`classmethod`, indicating an abstract classmethod.
+   A subkundi of the built-in :func:`classmethod`, indicating an abstract classmethod.
 Otherwise it is similar to :func:`abstractmethod`.

    This special case is deprecated, as the :func:`classmethod` decorator is now correctly identified as abstract when applied to an abstract method::

-      class C(ABC):
+      kundi C(ABC):
           @classmethod
           @abstractmethod
           def my_abstract_classmethod(cls, ...):